Support Us Button Widget

 Book a staycation at The Dragonfly Inn

-It’s a hotel rather than a B&B but, Hotel Hartness is our favorite spot for a fall staycation.
+It’s a hotel rather than a B&B, but Hotel Hartness is our favorite spot for a fall staycation.
 Surrounded by its expansive property as the leaves change, stay in what was once the home to Greenville’s Hartness family.

 And even though Sookie St. James isn’t the chef, you can enjoy complimentary breakfast, lunch at The Captain, and dinner at Patterson Kitchen + Bar.
-Make sure you don’t skip dessert.
-Anything James Beard-nominated Chef Tania makes is fantastic.

 Did we miss anything?